 The beauty of an open-source platform such as WordPress is that developers are constantly innovating.
 But until now, finding, vetting and installing the latest plugins — with confidence that they won’t break what you’ve built — has been a challenge for smaller newsrooms.

 That makes sense.
 What are some of the areas you’re focusing on?

-- For publishing, newsrooms will be able to change the layout of their pages and presentations on the fly.
-No more being locked into only what a theme offers.
-Workflows will be streamlined and integrated with social media and newsletters.
+- For publishing, we give newsrooms incredible flexibility so they can modify or change the layout of their pages and story presentations at will.
+No more being locked into only what a theme offers, or hiring developers to add functional or visual flair.
+Workflows are streamlined and integrated with social media and newsletters.

-- For revenue development, we’ll find features that smoothly take readers through an audience-acquisition funnel to become subscribers or members.
-We’ll make it easy to create an online store.
-Accepting payments and donations will be a breeze.
+- For revenue development, we find features that smoothly take readers through an audience-acquisition funnel to become subscribers or members.
+We make it easy to create an online store.
+Accepting payments and donations is a breeze.

-- For audience engagement, we’ll use the best tools that ensure your readers can be part of a newsroom’s operations including story inception, sourcing, reporting, post-publication comments and planning for live events.
+- For audience engagement, we use the best tools that ensure your readers can be part of a newsroom’s operations including story inception, sourcing, reporting, and post-publication comments.

 What does a newsroom get for that?

 In short, a foundation for sustainable journalism.
-The service will include:
+The service includes: